 What Makes it Stand Out?

 Find yourself snowmobiling beside the wintery expanse of the Bay of Fundy, with its towering cliffs and dramatic tides.
-The Fundy Highland Trails are scattered across the South-East of New Brunswick in the Fundy region - offering beautiful coastal views and unique natural landscapes found only in the Fundy Biosphere.
+The Fundy Highlands trails are scattered across the South-East of New Brunswick in the Fundy region - offering spectacular coastal views and unique natural landscapes found only in the Fundy Biosphere.

 Accommodations With Trail Access